Wondering how to spice up your marriage? You’ve come to the right place!

 Sometimes a man (or even a woman) will get fixated on one particular sexual thing they want to try.
 Like I said, it is okay to say no. But if you are regularly doing at least one of these ideas, and making love with relative frequency, you’ll likely find that this request becomes less and less important.
 Do things slightly differently, and your spouse will feel as if your sex life is really exciting!
 And that’s what you want–for both of you.

-If you want some more ideas to spice up your marriage, never fear!
+If you want some more ideas to spice up your marriage, never fair!
 I’ve published this series in book form in 31 Days to Great Sex!
 And on the “how to spice up your marriage” day, it has 8 ideas, not just 5, as well as expanded challenges.

 If you’re going through this series as a couple, read them all and figure out which one you’d most like to try first, and go for it!
 If you’re uncomfortable by all of them, see if you can start with the dice game, and take away the options that you’re uncomfortable with and replace them with slightly tamer things.
 Sometimes just challenging ourselves to try something–anything–will help us see that sex can be fun, that it can be creative, that it can be a celebration we can share with each other.

 Coming up next: How to decide on frequency (another hugely contentious issue!)